drhsqlite/fossil-mirror/www/chat.md

 [SQLite project](https://sqlite.org/) (for which the Fossil chatroom feature, and indeed all of Fossil, was invented) there are long-running fuzz servers that sometimes run across obscure problems.
-Whenever this happens, a message is sent to the SQLite developers chatroom altering them to the problem.
+Whenever this happens, a message is sent to the SQLite developers chatroom alerting them to the problem.

 The recommended way to allow robots to send chat messages is to create